What to Know About the Kentucky High School Shooting

 Who is the shooter?

-Authorities released that the shooter is a 15-year-old boy who is a student at the school.
+Authorities said that the shooter is a 15-year-old boy who is a student at the school.
 He was apprehended at the school in a “non-violent” manner, and he is being charged with murder and attempted murder.
 Kentucky State Police Lt.
-Michael Webb added that authorities are looking into the suspect including “his home and details with him.”
+Michael Webb added that authorities are investigating the suspect including “his home and details with him.”
 No motive for the shooting has yet been given.

 Police disrupted the shooting when they arrested the boy, Webb said.

-Note: Correction: The original version of this story misstated the number of people injured in the shooting.
-It was 17, not 19.